GovDataOfficial/ckanext-dcatde/README.md

     ckanext.dcatde.harvest.default_license = http://dcat-ap.de/def/licenses/other-closed

-### Skipping datasets which does not contain any resources
+### Skipping datasets which do not contain any resources
-Skipping datasets which does not contain any resources can be activated by setting the optional configuration parameter `resources_required` in the harvest source configuration.
+Skipping datasets which do not contain any resources can be activated by setting the optional configuration parameter `resources_required` in the harvest source configuration.
-Already existent datasets will not be skipped.
+Already existent datasets without resources will be deleted.
 Add the following parameter into the harvest source
 configuration:

     {"resources_required": true}